cloudfoundry-incubator/kubo-deployment/docs/user-guide/README.md

 1. [Troubleshooting](#troubleshooting)

 Kubo can be deployed on various infrastructure providers.
-The currently supported ones are GCP, vSphere and OpenStack.
+The currently supported ones are GCP, vSphere, AWS and OpenStack.

 ## Prerequisites